fabriq-labs/fabriq-platform/README.md

 # fabriq

-fabriq is an open-source content analytics platform that is built on Modern Data Stack.
+fabriq is an open-source content analytics platform developed by fabriq-labs that is built on Modern Data Stack.
 It generates and collects data generated during content production workflow and provides a single source of truth that can be viewed and acted upon.

 ## ✨ Features